loading spinner

 General Notes

 This program is for intermediate to advanced recorder and viola da gamba players.
 Recorder players must be able to play at least two sizes (at least one F instrument and one C instrument).
-The November 5, 2023 and November 3, 2024 programs include dulcian and shawm.
+The November 2, 2025 programs include dulcian and shawm.
 The dulcian and shawm programs are open by audition.
 Please contact the workshop director at tishberlin@sbcglobal.net to arrange an online audition.
-The theme for 2023 is 'Music of England, Spain, and the Netherlands from the Middle Ages to the 18th Century.'
-Instructors and specific class offerings differ by date and will be posted when they are available.
+Specific class offerings differ by date and will be posted 6 weeks before the program begins.
 Due to the nature of this program, listening devices are not available.
-The Retreat Difference: This unique, often basic and no-frills experience at a Road Scholar Retreat includes opportunities for early morning exercise, interaction with the local community for insight into local life, an authentic farm-to-table or locally sourced meal, and a live performance or event.
+The Retreat Difference: This unique, often basic and no-frills experience at a Road Scholar Retreat includes opportunities for early morning exercise, interaction with the local community for insight into local life, locally sourced meals, and a live performance or event.

 Featured Expert